 His investment advice is very smart and his example should be followed by most investors.
 Investing in cheap index funds rather than expensive active funds makes a lot of sense.
 And also, keeping a small and simple portfolio will only help you!
 And he managed to stay frugal despite having a net worth of around 80 million.
 I think he is a great example!

-Here is a very interesting interview of John Bogle where he explains his views on ETFs:
+Here is a very interesting interview with John Bogle where he explains his views on ETFs:

 What do you think about John Bogle?
 Did you learn new things about him?
 Do you have any more information on him?